wardz/FocusFrame/README.md

 - Power for a non-party member focus is updated when you or your party members targets the focus target.
 (Also every time you use /fcast)
 - Health is updated same way as power, but will also update when the focus target's nameplate is in range.
 - Casts & buffs for focus are only tracked if the focus is within 40 yards range of your character.
-- For Rogues/druids: You will lose all your combo points when switching between target and focus!!
+- For rogues/druids: You will lose all your combo points when switching between target and focus!!
-- For some reason **heal** spell casts/channels are not tracked if the focus is inside your party.
+- For some reason **healing** spell casts are not tracked if the focus is inside your party.
 Not sure if this is a vanilla thing or Elysium bug.

 ## Installation
 1. Download latest [version here.](https://github.com/wardz/FocusFrame/releases)